russellcxl/project-1-sei23/README.md

 2. Improve checking function such that it points out the invalid numbers

-### Further 3:
+### Further 3 (DONE):
-1. Animate board such that when the solve button is clicked, the numbers appear one by one, or when the reset button is clicked, the numbers vaporise
+1. Animate board such that when the solve button is clicked, the numbers appear one by one
-2. Add other animations which I have not yet thought of
+2. Add animation at the side to indicate when invalid numbers are placed on the board

 ### References: